permaweb/ao/dev-cli/README.md

 Once the docker image is published, update the `VERSION.IMAGE` value to the corresponding version in `src/versions.js`, commit, and push.

-Then run the CI as described in
+Then run the CI as described in [Publish a new Version of the CLI](#publish-a-new-version-of-the-cli)